Discoveries - Diamonds, Gemstones, Gold, Minerals, Rock & Roll

 - 1990- Found zone of high grade gold and silver mineralization (>1 opt) at Mineral Hill.
 One channel sample yielded >4 opt Au and >10.5 opt Ag (Hausel, 1997).

-- 1990- Found the first verified amethyst in Wyoming at the Artic Mine, at Mineral Hill.
+- 1990- Found the first verified amethyst in Wyoming at the Artic Mine in the Mineral Hill district.

-- 1990 - Discovered the first known moonstone gemstones in Wyoming in the Laramie Range anorthosite complex.
+- 1990 - Discovered the first known moonstone gems in Wyoming in the Laramie Range anorthosite complex.

 - 1990-91 Mapped Seminoe Mountains greenstone belt: discovered gold, zinc, lead & 'kimberlitic' diamond-stability indicator mineral anomalies (Hausel, 1993, 1994).

-- 1991 - Investigated large gold paleoplacer & discovered diamond indicator minerals on north flank of the Seminoe Mountains (all garnets tested have been diamond-stability (G10) pyropes!).
+- 1991 - Investigated gold paleoplacer & discovered diamond indicator minerals on north flank of the Seminoe Mountains (all tested have been diamond-stability (G10) pyropes!).

 - 1991 - Discovered first specimens of ilsemannite in Wyoming at Sheep Mountain (Hausel, 1991).